 Hearing loss is linked with a faster rate of cognitive decline in older adults.
 Whether this is a causal relationship is still under debate, as is whether the use of hearing instruments can delay decline.
-Find out about the latest research in this area and how it could impact your clinical practice.
+In this interview, Professor Julia Sarant shares her latest research in this area and how it could impact your clinical practice.

 Julia Sarant is an Associate Professor at the University of Melbourne in Australia.
 She has been conducting clinical research with adults and children with hearing loss for 30 years.
 Julia’s research program is exploring co-morbidities of hearing loss, and the benefits of hearing instruments on cognition and well-being.